hamidlaga/SRNF/readme.md

 ## How to use the code:
 Scripts are provided to illustrate various usage scenarios.
 In particular:

--- test_inverseQ.m
-Demonstrates how to invert a SRNF map given an initial surface.
+- test_inverseQ.m: Demonstrates how to invert a SRNF map given an initial surface.

 ## Licence and Copyright